MicrosoftDocs/query-docs/query-languages/m/m-spec-functions.md

 | `x = y` | Equal |
 | `x <> y` | Not equal |

 The native type of function values is a custom function type (derived from the intrinsic type `function`) that lists the parameter names and specifies all parameter types and the return type to be `any`.
-(See [Function types](m-spec-types.md#function-types) for details on function types.)
+(Go to [Function types](m-spec-types.md#function-types) for details on function types.)

 ## Invoking functions